Capstone-Projects-2023-Spring/project-tool-shed/documentation/docs/system-architecture/design.md

     User --> Address
     User --> PaymentMethod
 ```
-For each component provide class diagrams showing the classes to be developed (or used) and their relationship.

 ## Components & Interfaces
 A description the different components and their interfaces.
 For example: client, server, database.